alexandrupaler/qxx/README.md

 [arxiv:1811.08985](https://arxiv.org/abs/1811.08985)

-Please use the following citation, if this software in this repository was useful to your research.
+Please use the following citation, if this software was useful to your research.

 ```
 @inproceedings{paler2019influence,